Analog Mastering vs: In the Box Mastering

 'Out of the Box' Mastering involves sending the mix out of the computer and processing it in the analog world.
-We have an amazing two buss analog compressor as part of the new Audient console.
-We can send the two track mix to this processor or we can send all of the session tracks (up to 48) to the analog console, mix it completely in the analog world and then send the result to the two buss comp/limiter.
+We have an amazing classic FET two buss analog compressor as part of the new Audient console.
+We can send the two track mix to this processor or we can send all of the session tracks (up to 48) to the analog console, mix it completely in the analog world and then send the result to the two buss comp/limiter to finish the work.

 Nothing Sounds Like Analog

 One of my session Bass players actually commented that the sound was wider, fatter, punchier and even the 'air' sounds better!